 Overarching rights

-No teacher may be required to work on any Saturday, Sunday or public holiday unless their contract of employment expressly provides for this (for example in the case of teachers at residential establishments).
+No teacher, including assistant, deputy and headteachers, may be required to work on any Saturday, Sunday or public holiday unless their contract of employment expressly provides for this (for example in the case of teachers at residential establishments).
+Any expectation that leaders undertake work on weekends must be by exception and limited to urgent or unforeseen situations that cannot reasonably be scheduled within the normal working week.
+Relevant bodies should work with headteachers to ensure that emergency and safeguarding responsibilities do not fall disproportionately on one leader across holiday or weekend periods.
+For headteachers, assistant and deputy headteachers, who are not covered by the provisions of 51.2 – 51.12, relevant bodies should also consider how to maximise uninterrupted, non-contactable time during school holidays, where it is possible and practical to do so.
+Relevant bodies and headteachers should ensure that leaders are able to take their contractual and statutory breaks without interruption.

 No teacher may be required under their contract of employment as a teacher to undertake midday supervision.